ianderrington/genai/docs/Understanding/agents/rag.md

 **Optimization** of queries, looks to improve these queries in several manners.
 Here are a several with other greater descriptions written in [Langchain's query analysis](se_cases/query_analysis/).

+##### Rewrite-Retrieve-Read

-* **Rewrite-Retrieve-Read:** This approach involves rewriting the query for better retrieval and reading of the relevant documents.
+This approach involves rewriting the query for better retrieval and reading of the relevant documents.

     ??? important "[Query Rewriting for Retrieval-Augmented Large Language Models](https://arxiv.org/pdf/2305.14283.pdf)"

         <img width="630" alt="image" src="https://github.com/ianderrington/genai/assets/76016868/b518994c-a419-4cc3-b065-065c0ca625d1">

+##### Step Back Prompting

-* **Step Back Prompting:** This method generates an intermediate context that helps to 'abstract' the information.
+This method generates an intermediate context that helps to 'abstract' the information.
 Once generated, the additional context can be used.

     ???+ example "[Step back](https://smith.langchain.com/hub/langchain-ai/stepback-answer)"
         ```markdown